bencoveney/RM4SCC/README.md

 - V looks like a cow
 - X looks like a chair
 - 2 looks like a toilet
-- How many of them
-  - Are symmetrical
-  - Only use short/long

 ## References